Make a multicolored and textured masterpiece with an iron-on technique called layering.

 All Cricut Iron-On products can be used in layered projects.
 Follow the cautions and recommendations below for the best experience layering with iron-on.

-- Foil, Glitter, Holographic, and Holographic Sparkle Iron-On are recommended as top layers only.
+- Specialty iron-on such as Foil, Glitter, Holographic, and Holographic Sparkle Iron-On may be used for top layers only.

 - Repeated applications of heat by layering on top of Foil Iron-On can cause an unwanted texture.